nantaletracy/nantaletracy/README.md

 VLANs

-I also looked at VLANs, this included the benefits, the types (static and dymnamic) as well as access and trunk links.
+I also looked at VLANs, this included the benefits, the types (static and dynamic) as well as access and trunk links.

-This also involved doing a practical lab of configuring VLANs.
+This also involved doing a practical lab on configuring VLANs.

-	I also got to differentiate between the OSI and TCP/IP model.
-Also studied the format of ip addresses both IPv6 and IPv4.
+	I also got to differentiate between the OSI and TCP/IP models.
+Also studied the format of IP addresses both IPv6 and IPv4.

-	The different classses of IP addresses which included private, public, etc.
+	The different classes of IP addresses included private, public, etc.

-	I also learnt subnetting and am now capable of planning for an IP address.
+	I also learned subnetting and am now capable of planning for an IP address.

 ROUTING

-	I learnt that routing can be done by layer 3 switches and routers.
+	I learned that routing can be done by layer 3 switches and routers.

 	*Learnt about static routing and managed to configure static routes in Cisco packet tracer.

-	*Also learnt about the different dynamic routing protocols ie. OSPF, IS-IS, BGP and when to use them.
+	*Also learned about the different dynamic routing protocols ie. OSPF, IS-IS, BGP, and when to use them.

 	*I and my team were able to plan for an ipv4 address and created subnets that could match our topology without wasting IP addresses.